Highlights, challenges, and takeaways; what to expect from a nonprofit internship in Livingstone

 Interested?
 Here’s what to do next.

 So you’re interested in joining us for a social impact internship in Zambia?
-(Or somewhere else in Africa – or even remotely?)
+(Or somewhere else in the world – or even remotely?)

-- Find the internship opportunity (or opportunities) you’re most interested in.
+- Choose the internship opportunity (or opportunities) you’re most interested in.
 If you’re not sure where to start, and you’d like some advise, just give us a shout!

 - Fill out the application form and send your CV to firstname.lastname@example.org